gnunn-gitops/acm-hub-bootstrap/README.md

 At this point the GitOps operator deploys everything the Hub cluster requires including storage, operators, etc as well as other ACM components.
 In particular, the components that the script deployed (Hub + Policies) have Argo applications that will take over managing these.

+With the script bootstrapping the Hub because a one command affair.
+Once the command completes successfully I walk away for 20-30 minutes while everything gets sorted out.